omariosc/oxmedica-cryptography-and-cybersecurity/Assessments Solutions/3 Architecture Assessment.md

 1. **Logic Gate Question:**
    - Given the following logic gate circuit, describe what it does:
      - A circuit with two inputs (A and B) and an output (Q).
-     - The circuit consists of an AND gate followed by a NOT gate.
+     - The circuit consists of an OR gate followed by a NOT gate.

 2. **Truth Table:**
    - Create a truth table for the described logic gate circuit.